RustyRaptor/SolvAR-Documentation/userstories.md

 #### Elaboration

-Track the acceleration of the object and when it reaches a certain threshold it will notify the user that the item might be stolen or missing.
+Track the location of the object and when it reaches a certain threshold it will notify the user that the item might be stolen or missing.

 #### Constraints

-If the user is too far from the object to track it then notification is not possible.
+Requires user to maintain tracking on, to allow SolvAR to run in the background, and for location tracking to be accurate.

 #### Effort Estimation